S-ENDA/DMH/documentation/struct_institute.md

 |EBAS NasaAmes | NasaAmes1001 / ASCII | [EBAS metadata elements](https://ebas-submit.nilu.no/templates/comments/ebas_metadata_elements) | |
 |NetCDF| | | |
 |Comments| | | |

+## NIVA

+### Current practice

+Data are usually stored in databases like oracle or for newer dataflows in postgresql.
+Some of this data is publicly available through [aquamonitor](https://aquamonitor.niva.no) or for visualization using [superset](https://superset.p.niva.no).

+#### Time Series

+Loggers are a large source of time series data at NIVA and stored in a DBMS solution.
+Some of the data is shared with partners using a REST-API.
+For public access NIVA can share timeseries using OPeNDAP and the C&F convention.

+#### Trajectories

+Sensors placed onboard ships, ferryboxes, are typical trajectories sampled by NIVA.
+For trajectories, metadata is stored in a NoSQL solution, while data is stored in a postgresql database following an internal schema.
+A REST-API is used to share data upon request, while an internal approval process is used before publishing data for public access.
+When published, data can be shared through OPeNDAP and following the C&F convention.